isc-projects/bind9/doc/arm/reference.rst

    be sent without fragmentation at the minimum MTU sizes for Ethernet and IPv6 networks.)

+   Any server-specific ``edns-udp-size`` setting has precedence over all the above rules.

 ``max-udp-size``
    Sets the maximum EDNS UDP message size ``named`` will send in bytes.
    Valid values are 512 to 4096 (values outside this range will be